zenml-io/zenml/docs/book/introduction/core-concepts.md

 ## Orchestrator

 An orchestrator manages the running of each step of the pipeline, administering the actual pipeline runs.
-You can think of it as the 'root' of any pipeline job that you run during your experimentation.
+The orchestrator is especially important, as it defines **where** the actual pipeline job runs.
+Think of it as the
+`root` of any pipeline job, that controls how and where each individual step within a pipeline is executed.
+Therefore, the orchestrator can be used to great effect to scale jobs in production.

 ## Step Operator

 The step operator defers the execution of individual steps in a pipeline to specialized runtime environments that are optimized for Machine Learning workloads.

+Thjs is helpful when there is a requirement for specialized cloud backends ✨ for different steps.
+One example could be using powerful GPU instances for training jobs or distributed compute for ingestion streams.

+### How is it different from an orchestrator?

+An orchestrator is a higher level entity than a step operator.
+It is what executes the entire ZenML pipeline code and decides what specifications and backends to use for each step.

+The orchestrator runs the code which launches your step in a backend of your choice.
+If you don’t specify a step operator, then the step code runs on the same compute instance as your orchestrator.

 ## Container Registry